nfrasson/HealthCare-Management-System/README.md

 ### Laboratory
 The Laboratory service manages lab test orders and results.
 It ensures that test data is accurately recorded and accessible to healthcare providers for informed decision-making.

+## TODO
+- Implement Kubernetes for container orchestration and management.
+- Send custom data to Elasticsearch as necessary.
+- Define shared service with common implementations.